aragon/aragon-cli/docs/Intro.md

 #### Install IPFS

-Since v6.0.0 we separate the instalation of IPFS.
-If you do not have it installed globally on your system we have a couple of comand to help with that.
-You should ran `aragon ipfs install`.
-After that you are ready.
+Since `v6.0.0` we separate the instalation of `go-ipfs` from the aragonCLI.
+If you do not have it installed globally on your system we have a couple of comands to help with that:`aragon ipfs install` and `aragon ipfs uninstall`.

+> **Note**<br>
+> We are using the `0.4.18-hacky2` version cause lastest version is not stable yet.

 ## Global options

 Options that change the behaviour of the command:

 - `--environment`: The environment in your arapp.json that you want to use.
 Defaults to `aragon:local`.
-Check the other [default environments](/docs/cli-global-confg.html#the-arappjson-file).
+Check the other [default environments](/docs/cli-global-confg.html#example).
 - `--gas-price`: Gas price in Gwei.
 Defaults to `2`.
 - `--silent`: Silence output to terminal.
 - `--debug`: Show more output to terminal.